MikeMcQuaid/strap/README.md

 ### How it works
 Strap starts with a single shell script file, located in this repository and named `bin/strap.sh`.
 This script calls out to the follow "blocks", in this order:
-- Clones (or updates) `https://github.com/daptiv/dotfiles` to `~/.daptiv-dotfiles`
--  Runs the follow scripts:
+- Clones (or updates) `https://github.com/daptiv/dotfiles` to `~/.daptiv-dotfiles`, then runs the follow scripts:
   - `~/.daptiv-dotfiles/scripts/setup`
     - This script links in the Daptiv `.bash_profile`, `.bashrc`, `.npmrc`, `.Daptiv.Brewfile`
       - `.bash_profile`: This is the system default.
 It will source your personal bash profile located in `~/.dotfiles/.bash_profile`
       - `.bashrc': This is the system default.
 It will source your personal bash rc file located in `~/.dotfiles/.bashrc`
       - `.npmrc`: Contains the keys you need to access our private NPM repository.
       - `.Daptiv.Brewfile`: Contains the default packages that all developers will need.
--    `~/.daptiv-dotfiles/scripts/bootstrap`
+- Runs `~/.daptiv-dotfiles/scripts/bootstrap` (Not currently used)
--      Does not currently exist, and is reserved for future use.
--    `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
+- Runs `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
   - A custom python script that fixes up Homebrew so that anything that was manually installed outside of Strap/Homebrew, won't break the setup process.
 - Installs everything in `~/.Daptiv.Brewfile`
--    `~/.daptiv-dotfiles/scripts/postbrew`
+- Runs `~/.daptiv-dotfiles/scripts/postbrew`
   - This critical script sets up your machine for running ppm.
 It installs nginx configurations, hostfile entries, and more.
 - Clones (or updates) your user dotfiles repository.
 This takes the form of `git clone https://github.com/$STRAP_GITHUB_USER/dotfiles ~/.dotfiles`.
-If you cloned your personal dotfiles to a different location, it is recommended that you at least symlink that clone to `~/.dotfiles` so that strap will get your latest updates and you won't have 2 copies of the repo floating around.
--     `~/.dotfiles/script/setup`
+- Runs `~/.dotfiles/script/setup`
   - This is your personal setup script.
 It should link in your `.gitconfig` file, and your `.Brewfile` at a minimum.
--     `~/.dotfiles/scripts/bootstrap`
+- Runs `~/.dotfiles/scripts/bootstrap` (if it exists)
--       An additional script entry point you can leverage to provide additional personal customizations.
--   `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
+- Runs `~/.daptiv-dotfiles/scripts/fix-cask-installs.py`
--     Perform any additional fixups for Homebrew.
-Same as above.
 - Clones (or updates) `https://github.com/$STRAP_GITHUB_USER/homebrew-brewfile`, then symlinks `~/.homebrew-brewfile` to `~/.Brewfile`.
   - This is an optional repository.
-Most developers will keep their personal `.Brewfile` in their dotfiles repository.
+Most developers will keep their personal `.Brewfile` in their dotfiles repository, but you can store it here instead.
 - Installs everything in `~/.Brewfile`
 - Runs the `~/.dotfiles/script/postbrew` script